 It’s estimated that around one billion Christmas cards are sold in the UK each year – the equivalent of 33 million trees.
 EEK.
 That’s where all those trees planted as offsets are going!

-If you’re trying to make more sustainable choices this festive season, our first question would be is there really a need to buy everyone you know a Christmas card?
-Or could you just get one for your Nan?
+If you’re trying to make more sustainable choices this festive season, ask yourself if there’s really a need to buy everyone you know a Christmas card?
+Or could you just get one for Nan?

 If you’re inclined to send out cards this year, like with wrapping paper, stay clear of cards with glitter and other unrecyclable embellishments.
 Nowadays, there’s lots of plastic-free, recycled and recyclable cards on the market – there’s even these gorgeous plantable Christmas cards from Blooming Heck.

-Blooming Heck also uses recycled and recyclable envelopes, and protective compostable vegetable starch cellophane bags which will break down in home or commercial compositing.
+So, it’s great that Blooming Heck also uses recycled and recyclable envelopes, and protective compostable vegetable starch cellophane bags which will break down in commercial composting.